SCCapstone/TabDab/README.md

 # TabDab

-A QrReading app for paying your bill or generating a bill on your phone.
+A touchless payment app for use at food trucks and other small vendors.

+## Purpose
+The purpose of TabDab is create a way for customers to touchlessly pay their bills at small food vendors as to ensure hygiene in the coronavius pandemic.
+TabDab also makes it easy for vendors to create bills, update menues, and view their daily totals.

+## Demo Video

+--Placeholder--

 ## External Requirements
-Running this app may require a camera on your device.
-The app might may crash if ran on a device without a camera meaning running on a simulator may not work.
+Running this app requires a camera on your device.
+The app may crash if run on a device without a camera meaning running on a simulator may not work.
 There are no other requierments at this time.

 ## Setup
 All that is need to be done is download and install the .apk file to your android device.
 You can also clone the repository and install the app to a physical device in Android Studio.